Paying fees and charges

 Tuition fee liability

-After you register on your course you become liable to pay tuition fees.
-If you leave before the end of your course, we calculate your fees based on your leaving date and not your last date of attendance, unless these dates are the same.
+When you register on your course you become liable to pay tuition fees.
+If you leave before the end of your course, we calculate your fees based on your leaving date.
+If your account is in credit once the fees are recalculated, refunds will be made to the account from which the original payment was made.

 Late payment fees